Forward selection and post-selection inference in factorial designs: Additional results

 \end{assumption}

-One special case of $\texttt{H}(\cdot)$ operator satisfying Assumption \ref{asp:H-heredity} is naively adding all the the higher-order interactions regardless of the lower-order screening results.
-Besides, if we have evidence that the effects have particular hierarchical structure, applying the heredity principles can improve screening accuracy as well as interpretability of the screening results.
+One special case of $\texttt{H}(\cdot)$ operator satisfying Assumption \ref{asp:H-heredity} is naively adding all the higher-order interactions regardless of the lower-order selection results.
+Besides, if we have evidence that the effects have a particular hierarchical structure, applying the heredity principles can improve selection accuracy as well as interpretability of the selection results.